 We have been busy decorating our beautiful Christmas tree which was donated by our friends at SNH.
 As an eco school we like to keep our tree as natural and plastic free as possible.
 This year decorations include: dried oranges, pine cones, wooden heart ribbbons and paper angels.Thursday 12th December – THANK YOU 🙂

 Today we all enjoyed a delicious Christmas dinner cooked for us by Kate.
 The staff and nursery joined us as we enjoyed a roast turkey dinner and lemon cheesecake with bananas and toffee sauce for dessert.
 A huge thank you to Kate for preparing such a yummy feast.

-Today Charlotte and Mrs Mackenzie visited Sheildaig primary school to demonstrate wrap around spelling, see some of their active learning games and spend time with peers.
-Big thank you to Miss B and Mrs Macartney for having us.
+Today Charlotte and Mrs Mackenzie visited Sheildaig Primary School to demonstrate Wraparound Spelling, to see some of their active learning games and to spend time with peers.
+Big thank you to Miss Boger and Mrs McCartney for having us.

 Today we were raising money for the children in need charity.
 Firstly we had a non uniform day.
 Secondly,we all collected 1p’s and 2p’s which we used to play games in class.
 We laid all the money on pictures of Pudsey bear.
 Altogether we had £19.48.
 We were delighted to have raised so much money.
 We would like to say a huge thank you to everyone who donated money for children in need.

 Monday 11th November – Community.
 Effective Contributors.
 Responsible Citizens.

 We joined our local community at the war memorial today to remember soldiers who had been fighting in wars around the world.
 Charlotte read a poem she had written herself.
 We then joined our local community for lunch in the hall.

 Friday 1st November 2019 – Partnerships, Community and ….fun!